Shifra-Sherrow/Meme-Generator/README.md

-The most worthwhile meme generator on the net! game style.
+The coolest meme generator on the internet!